 A documented history of institutional pharmacology

-Every compound in this series followed the same arc.
+Each compound in this series followed the same institutional arc.
+The analytical framework that describes that arc is Institutional Pharmacology.

-Each essay stands alone.
-No thesis is imposed.
+These essays are its documented history.
+Each piece stands alone.
 The history is the argument.
 The reader draws their own conclusions.

 The Compound That Got Away The CIA weaponized LSD.
 The counterculture inherited it.
 In 1953 Sidney Gottlieb spent $240,000 to buy the entire world supply of LSD.
 What the CIA intended as a mind control weapon accidentally seeded the most significant cultural rebellion in twentieth century American history — and the question of what the agency did when it realized that has never been fully answered.